 The Basque terrorist organisation ETA announced a ‘definitive cessation of armed activity’ in October 2011, and a full disarmament took place in April 2017.
-Whilst they have not mounted any attacks since 2010, the group has yet to officially disband and has been known to have broken ceasefire agreements previously.
+Whilst they have not mounted any attacks since 2010, the group has yet to officially disband or disarm and has been known to have broken ceasefire agreements previously.

 New Zealanders in Spain are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising a high degree of vigilance in public places, particularly at tourist sites, shopping areas and transport hubs, such as airports and railway stations.

 Petty crime such as bag snatching and pick pocketing is common in Spain, and is particularly common in tourist areas and on public transport, especially in Barcelona and Madrid.
 Foreign tourists are targeted by professional thieves in Spain, and this regularly includes New Zealanders.
 We advise New Zealanders in Spain to maintain a high level of personal security awareness at all times and take steps to safeguard and secure personal belongings.
 You may wish to leave your passport and other valuables in a secure place and instead carry a photocopy of your document.

 There are a wide variety of scams in operation, involving various forms of distraction to tourists while they are being pickpocketed.
 These distractions can be elaborate and involve accomplices.
 For example, an accomplice will “accidentally” dirty your clothing by spilling coffee or food on you to allow a seemingly helpful bystander to offer assistance in cleaning it while they pick the pockets of your clothing.
 Bags, wallets and purses are frequently stolen from restaurants, streetside tables, and other crowded locations, such as beaches.